WarlightProgramming/cslbot/COMMANDS.md

 particularly exciting and force teams to constantly compete for the top N spots.

+#### MIN GAMES TO CULL

-**MIN GAMES TO CULL**: Minimum games before a team can be eliminated.
+Minimum games before a team can be eliminated.

 *Sample Args*: "5", "10", "15"